davidwushi1145/GIL-DDI/README.md

 1. **Addressing the Domain-Shift Problem**: Fusing invariant features of known drugs with new drug features.
 2. **Fusion of Invariant and Variant Features**: Combining invariant features learned from existing drug knowledge with variant features specific to new drugs.
-3. **Proposes a Model with Strong Generalization**: The MGIL-DDI model shows superior performance in predicting DDI events.
+3. **Proposes a Model with Strong Generalization**: The MGIL-DDI model performs superiorly in predicting DDI events.

 ## Contact